 Other benefits of onions include improved digestion, bowel movement, bone density, and immune system.

 Well, they contain chromium which helps regulate blood glucose.
-On the other hand, the sulfur it contains increases the secretion of insulin, thus reducing the blood glucose levels.
+On the other hand, the sulfur it contains increases the secretion of insulin, thus reducing blood glucose levels.

-According to a research in the journal Environmental Health Insights, red onions can help reduce blood glucose levels in people with type 1 and type 2 diabetes.
+According to research in the journal Environmental Health Insights, red onions can help reduce blood glucose levels in people with type 1 and type 2 diabetes.

-Best results had the rats which received the highest dose of onion extract.
+The best results had the rats which received the highest dose of onion extract.